-The November issue of PARKS marks the acceptance of the journal for indexing in Scopus, the world’s largest bibliographic database of peer-reviewed scientific literature.
-All papers published form 2017 onwards will be included in the Scopus database.
+PARKS is indexed in Scopus, the world’s largest bibliographic database of peer-reviewed scientific literature.
+All papers published from 2017 onwards will be included in the Scopus database.

 Articles in this issue span the usual broad spectrum of issues of relevance to protected area professionals.
 At an international policy level papers consider the status and prospects for achieving Aichi biodiversity target 11 and whether the developing clarity around ‘other effective area based conservation measures’ or OECMs will make a positive contribution to recognition and support for territories and areas conserved by Indigenous peoples and local communities (ICCAs).